WalternativE/GregorBeyerleDotMe/posts/2020-11-30-writing-formatters-for-dotnet-interactive.md

 With its latest push to make .NET a target for Machine Learning projects, Microsoft has shown great commitment to make all common .NET languages (Powershell, F# and C#) work well in Jupyter Notebooks.
 It even went a step beyond and started building great tooling for VSCode, that makes it possible to run and edit .NET interactive notebooks directly in the editor.
 Their [latest blog post](https://devblogs.microsoft.com/dotnet/net-interactive-preview-3-vs-code-insiders-and-polyglot-notebooks/) - as of writing this - shows how to get started with .NET interactive in VSCode Insiders.
 I highly encourage you to try it out!
 While you're at it you can also check out the [nteract desktop application](https://nteract.io/applications) which was one of the first apps I'm aware of, that allowed people to have a more integrated development experience while working with interactive notebooks.

 All the sources I mention in this blog post can be found in [this repo](https://github.com/WalternativE/WritingDotNetInteractiveFormatters) in case you might want to experiment with the code yourself.

+A short disclaimer: please be aware, that everything connected to .NET Interactive is still pretty bleeding edge and therefore quite unstable.
+Nevertheless, right now is a good point in time to start using it cautiously and to provide feedback to the maintainers (or even fix some things yourself).
+If you find something in this post, that doesn't work for you anymore because of a change don't hesitate to reach out.
+I'll do my best to update it as soon as possible.

 ## <a name="default-formatting">Default Formatting</a>